Build vs Buy in Data: True Cost, TCO Framework, and Opportunity Cost

 You think you “own” the tool.
 You think you avoided vendor fees.

-But here’s the truth: your $150k tool is actually costing you millions.
+Here’s the truth: your $150k tool is costing you millions.

-Not in the build — but in the hidden costs of maintenance, turnover, and opportunity lost.
+Not in the build — but in hidden costs of maintenance, turnover, and lost opportunity.

 Here’s what they miss:

-• Maintenance Overhead: Every custom tool requires ongoing fixes, patches, and on-call support.
+• Maintenance Overhead → Every tool requires fixes, patches, and support.

-• Turnover Risk: When the engineer who built it leaves, new hires spend months learning undocumented systems.
+• Turnover Risk → When the engineer leaves, new hires spend months learning undocumented systems.

-• Feature Backlogs: Requests pile up, and the tool quickly becomes outdated.
+• Feature Backlogs → Requests pile up, and the tool becomes outdated.

-• Opportunity Cost: While your team is babysitting pipelines, your competitors are building products that win revenue.
+• Opportunity Cost → While your team babysits pipelines, competitors build products that win revenue.

-What looks like $150k on paper often adds up to millions in hidden cost over three years.
+What looks like $150k on paper often becomes millions in hidden cost over 3 years.

-How to Calculate TCO (Total Cost of Ownership) for Build vs Buy
+How to Calculate TCO for Build vs Buy

 Step 1: Build Cost